Set Features for Anomaly Detection: Set descriptor comparison

 \section{Set descriptor comparison}

 \textbf{Clustering-based set descriptors.} We compare our histogram-based approach to the VLAD and Bag-of-Features approaches.
-It can be seen that while effective, they still underperform our method.
+We report our results in Tab.\ref{tab:set_desc}.
+We use the number of means $K=100$ cluster, but this result persists when we varied the number of clusters.
 We do not report the results on Fisher-Vectors as the underlying GMM model (unlike K-means) requires unfeasible computational resources with our set dimensions.
-Taken together, it seems that the underlying clustering assumption does not fit the sets we wish to describe as well our set descriptors (we report in Tab.\ref{tab:set_desc} the results for $C=100$ cluster, but this result persists when we varied the number of clusters).
+Taken together, it seems that the underlying clustering assumption does not fit the sets we wish to describe as well our set descriptors.

-\textbf{$k$NN versus distance to the mean.} We found that using the Gaussian model only to whiten the data and taking the distance to the $1$ nearest neighbors worked better for the MVTec-LOCO dataset (see Tab.\ref{tab:set_desc}).
+\textbf{$k$NN versus distance to the mean.} We found that using the Gaussian model only to whiten the data and taking the distance to the $1$ nearest neighbors (and not to the center) worked better for the MVTec-LOCO dataset (see Tab.\ref{tab:set_desc}).
 The nearest neighbors density estimation algorithm better models the density distribution when the Gaussian assumption is not an accurate description of the data.